oracle-livelabs/apex/workflows/6-creating-pages.md

    ![set items as hidden](./images/update-schedule-item.png " ")

-23. Now, create two new page items under **Your Feedback** region.
+23. Now, create two new page items under the **Your Feedback** region.

 24. In the Rendering tree, right click on **Your Feedback** or **Region Body** under that and click **Create Page Item**.

   ![create page item](./images/create-page-item1.png " ")

-25. Select the newly created page item in the Rendering Tree and then in the property editor do the following changes.
+25. Select the newly created page item in the Rendering Tree, and then in the property editor, do the following changes.
     - Under Identification,
         - Change the name to **P4_RATING**
         - Set Type as **Radio Group**